quicwg/ops-drafts/draft-ietf-quic-manageability.md

 can be made about QUIC flows by a passive observer in the network based on the wire image in {{sec-wire-image}}.
-Here we assume a bidirectional observer (one that can see packets in both directions in the sequence in which they are carried on the wire) unless noted.
+Here we assume a bidirectional observer (one that can see packets in both directions in the sequence in which they are carried on the wire) unless noted, but typically without access to any keying information.

 ## Identifying QUIC Traffic {#sec-identifying}